Creating a VM from disks

 secondary_disk

-: Secondary disk to attach to the VM.
+: Secondary disk to connect to the VM.
 Specify the ID of the secondary disk.
-If you do not have a disk, create one. -
+If there is no disk, create one. -

 network_interface